Detailed Explanation of Advanced Settings

 This feature requires the purchase of the Professional DLC.

-• If the CPU performance is excessive, it is recommended to enable this feature, which can solve most color deviation problems and can solve the color cast problem caused by HDR video compression to the greatest extent.
+- If the CPU performance is excessive, it is recommended to enable this feature, which can solve most color deviation problems and can solve the color cast problem caused by HDR video encoding to the greatest extent.
 This feature will increase the CPU burden and even affect the frame interpolation speed.

 Tips